sai-123-code/sai-123-code/README.md

 ## 🌱 Currently Learning

-As the field of data science is ever-evolving, I'm on a continuous journey of learning and improvement.
-Currently, I'm honing my skills in [mention specific areas or technologies you're currently exploring].
+The field of data science is ever-evolving, and I'm on a continuous journey of learning and improvement.
+Currently, I'm enhancing my expertise in:

+- Large Language Models (LLMs) and their applications

+- Advanced NLP techniques

+- Machine learning optimization strategies

 ## 💼 Portfolio Highlights